-Standard settlement hours in the core RITS service, as established by the RITS Regulations, are 7.30 am to 10.00 pm.31 Settlement of SWIFT and Austraclear transactions cease at 6.30 pm AEST and 8.30 pm during AEDT (the first Sunday in October to the first Sunday in April).
+Standard settlement hours in the core RITS service, as established by the RITS Regulations, are 7.30 am to 10.00 pm.29 Settlement of SWIFT and Austraclear transactions cease at 6.30 pm AEST and 8.30 pm during AEDT (the first Sunday in October to the first Sunday in April).

-Prior to 9.15 am, settlement in RITS is limited to the deferred net obligations settled in the 9.00 am settlement process (during the 9.00 am processing session) (Figure A.8), and, before the 9.00 am settlement process, settlement of RITS cash transfers, interbank Austraclear transactions, obligations for the MasterCard and eftpos batches and direct entry government clearings.
+Prior to 9.15 am, settlement in RITS is limited to the deferred net obligations settled in the 9.00 am settlement process (during the 9.00 am processing session), and, before the 9.00 am settlement process, settlement of RITS cash transfers, interbank Austraclear transactions, obligations for the Mastercard and eftpos batches and DE government clearings.
 Other payment instructions can be submitted to RITS during this time, but they are not tested for settlement until the daily settlement session commences at 9.15 am.
+Further details can be found in Table A.3.